Yordan Alvarez: 2019

 On June 9, 2019, the Astros selected Alvarez's contract and promoted him to make his major league debut that afternoon versus the Baltimore Orioles.
 He went 1-for-3 with a two-run home run in his debut.
 The following game, Alvarez again homered, this time versus Matt Albers of the Milwaukee Brewers.
 He became the first Astro to homer in both of his first two games.
 Alvarez became the fourth player in Major League Baseball (MLB) history to hit four home runs in his first five career games when he homered off of Clayton Richard of the Toronto Blue Jays, joining Trevor Story, Yasiel Puig and Mike Jacobs.
 On June 23, Alvarez hit a 2-run home run for his 7th home run of the season in only 12 games, establishing an Astros franchise record.
 He also became the first player in MLB history to drive in 16 runs in his first 12 games.
 He won the American League (AL) Rookie of the Month Award for both June and July — the first Astro to do so — after garnering 48 hits, batting .336, 13 doubles, 13 homers and 39 RBI, .699 slugging, and 1.120 OPS.
 He also led MLB with a 1.120 OPS since his debut, and was second in the AL with a .421 OBP, fourth in SLG, sixth in RBI, and seventh in average.
 Thus, he emerged as a leading contender for AL Rookie of the Year honors despite his late start to the season.

-On August 10, Alvarez hit a grand slam and homered twice more at Camden Yards for his first three-home run game in a 23–2 romp over the Orioles.
+On August 10, Alvarez connected for both his first major league grand slam and three-home run game in a 23–2 romp at Camden Yards over the Orioles.
+(Note: Alvarez' three-home run game was the first by an Astros player since Carlos Lee on April 13, 2007, during which Lee also hit a grand slam.)
 With a career-high seven runs driven in, his total stood at 51 to establish the major league record for the first 45 games.
-The 23 runs accounted for a franchise record for runs scored in one game.
-In a homestand at Minute Maid Park, Alvarez drove in six runs on three doubles in 21–1 outburst over the Seattle Mariners on September 8.
+The 23 runs scored accounted for a single-game franchise record.
+During a homestand at Minute Maid Park, Alvarez drove in six runs on three doubles in a 21–1 outburst over the Seattle Mariners on September 8.
 The following day, he hit home run numbers 23 and 24 in 15–0 win versus the Oakland Athletics to break Carlos Correa's franchise record for rookies, set in 2015.